Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Introduction

+In practice, many searches have tried to look for the signature of GW lensing by now.~\citep{Hannuksela:2019kle, LIGOScientific:2021izm, Broadhurst:2019ijv,McIsaac:2019use,Pang:2020qow,Broadhurst:2020cvm,Dai:2020tpj,Liu:2020par,Diego:2021fyd} Specifically, \cite{Hannuksela:2019kle, LIGOScientific:2021izm} have conducted comprehensive searches exploring the signature of strong, weak, and microlensing in the forty-six BBH events reported in the first and second gravitational-wave transient catalogs referred to GWTC-1 and -2, respectively; there has been no widely accepted detection thus far.

+Despite this, the forecasts on the detection rate make us expect detection of lensed GWs will be achievable in future observing runs: For example, \cite{KenKaze:2018prd} estimated $\sim \mathcal{O}(1)$ events per year for the strongly lensed event with the ground-based detectors' the design sensitivities reaching to the redshift $z\!\sim\!1$; for microlensing events, \cite{Diego:2019lcd} estimated similar rates under certain circumstances, e.g., the source is in the redshift interval $2\!<\!z\!<\!3$, and the magnification factor is $\sim\!30$.

+Meanwhile, machine learning (or deep learning)-based search methods, e.g.,~\cite{Goyal:2021hxv} for strongly lensed events and \cite{Kim:2020xkm} for microlensed events, also have been suggested.
+Particularly, in~\cite{Kim:2020xkm}, we established a novel method utilizing deep learning for identifying the signature of the microlensing in GWs (GW microlensing, hereafter).
+It has been discussed that GW microlensing can be recognized by its characteristic signature, \emph{beating patterns}, caused by the superposition of multiple lensed GW signals arriving to the GW detector network with about $\mathcal{O}(\textrm{msec})$ of time delays to each other.~\citep{Cao:2014oaa, Jung:2017flg, Christian:2018vsi, Diego:2019lcd, Diego:2019rzc, Pagano:2020rwj, LIGOScientific:2021izm, Seo_microlensing, Meena:2022unp} However, as discussed in the literature, the complex lens configuration embedded around macro lenses like galaxies or galaxy clusters, or relatively weaker signature than strong lensing make the search for GW microlensing become challenging.

-On the other hand, in a recent work~\citep{Kim:2020xkm}, we suggested a deep learning-based analysis method to identify beating patterns in GW signals.
-We designed it to seek beating patterns from spectrograms of BBH signals.
-For the lensed signals in the training data, we supposed that the strong lensing of lenses with masses between $10^3$--$10^5$\msun~might induce shorter time delays between images and, eventually, result in beating patterns in GW signals observable within the Advanced LIGO and Virgo’s sensitive frequency band.
-We tested the feasibility of the suggested analysis method by adopting a state-of-the-art deep learning model, VGG-19~\citep{Simonyan14c}.
-From the performance tests on two tasks, the classification of simulated signals and the regression of intrinsic and extrinsic parameters of those signals, we concluded that its applicability is promising.
+Instead, in the previous work, we assumed that the strong lensing occurred by lenses with masses between $10^3$\msun--$10^5$\msun~might induce short time delays---comparable to that of GW microlensing---between two lensed signals: This assumption alternatively makes beating patterns be shown on the waveform of BBH events as if the GW microlensing does because the desired time delay is much shorter than the typical duration of the observed BBH signals, $\lesssim\!1~\textrm{sec}$.
+We designed the method to seek such signature from spectrogram images of BBH events to bring the excellence of a state-of-the-art deep learning model, VGG-19~\citep{Simonyan14c}.
+We supposed an arbitrary detector is optimally positioned to the source BBH's orientation for simplicity of the proof-of-principle study.
+From the performance tests on two tasks, the classification of simulated signals and the regression of intrinsic and extrinsic parameters of those signals, we concluded that the method is feasible for identifying beating patterns from spectrograms of BBH events.